daviddechaux/Kingmaker/readme.md

 - Add a favicon

 ## In progress :
-- Add icons to the contextmenu add put the ">" at the right of the menu

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue